knowlearning/documentation/docs/introduction/states.md

 ## Names

-Names are pretty useful things, so useful you probably even have one yourself.
+Names are pretty useful things;
+they're so useful you probably even have one yourself.
 You can give your states names too.
-To name a new scope, simply create it like this:
+To get a new named state, simply create it like this:

 ```javascript
 const my_new_named_state = await Agent.state('sparky')